10+ fun and surprising facts about France

 Essential travel tips for exploring France

 Hopefully, some of these fun facts have got you planning a few unusual stops on your French adventure.
-To help you make the most of your trip, remember these useful travel tips!
+To help you make the most of your trip, remember these useful travel tips, from staying on the right side of the locals to making sure your phone works in France!

 • Learn key local phrases.
 In rural areas, a few words of French will give you an edge.
 The stereotype that the French don’t like it when foreigners try to speak their language is pretty inaccurate and is based largely on the anecdotal experience of tourists in Paris.
 Even in the cities, where English is widely spoken, knowing the names of key public transport elements, like the French railway network (referred to as the SNCF), can really help.
 Plus, people appreciate the effort!